Find an Orthodontist near you

 Caring for braces

-So what can you be doing to make sure you’re keeping your oral health in check while you’re wearing braces?
+So, let’s explore what can you do to maintain your oral health in check while you’re wearing braces.

 How to have good oral hygiene with braces

-Brushing is important whether or not you wear braces, but it becomes especially important when you’re undergoing orthodontic treatment.
-When you wear braces, it’s much easier for pesky pieces of food and plaque to get trapped in the brackets and cause problems, so you should use a toothbrush with a soft head to access those hard-to-reach areas.
+Brushing your teeth is always good practice, but it becomes especially important when you’re undergoing orthodontic treatment.
+When you wear braces, it’s much easier for pesky pieces of food and plaque to get trapped between the brackets and archwire, which can cause problems, so you should use a toothbrush with a soft head to access those hard-to-reach areas.
 If you prefer to use an electric toothbrush, that’s fine too.

 braces maintenance

-Although generally people only need to brush twice a day, if you wear braces then we’d always recommend brushing after every meal.
+Although most people generally only need to brush twice a day, if you wear braces then we’d always recommend brushing after every meal.
 Keeping a toothbrush and a tube of toothpaste handy in your bag is an easy way to make sure your mouth is clean and sparkling!

 how to take care of braces